 - Your SIM must be registered

-- Account balance on your line must be more than ₦12
+- The account balance on your line must be more than ₦12

-- MTN will also consider average you recharge that month.
+- MTN will also consider the average you recharge that month.

 - You must have repaid all previous XtraByte your line is owing.